-The materials of the famous report of the Industrial Relations Commission are to be brought to the attentions Commission are to be brought to the attention of the public in a volume entitled "Downfall or Democracy," ritten by Frank P. Walsh, Chairman of the Commission, in collaboration with Dante Barton.
-It is to be published by B. W Huebsch.
+The materials of the famous report of the Industrial Relations Commission are to be brought to the attention of the public in a volume entitled "Downfall or Democracy," ritten by Frank P. Walsh, Chairman of the Commission, in collaboration with Dante Barton.
+It is to be published by B. W. Huebsch.